iCub user environment¶

-All the enviroment configurations required for this user are stored in a separate file that is loaded every time a bash session is started.
+All the environment configurations required for this user are stored in a separate file that is loaded every time a bash session is started.

-If you installed your system starting from an image (eg. the iCubOS - Installation from image chapter), the below steps have been already done for you.
+If you installed your system starting from an image (eg. the iCubOS - Installation from image chapter), the steps below have already been added into the image.

 The default user account is